tomermoshe/GitHunt-Angular/README.md

 1. GraphQL schema, resolvers, models, and connectors to read from two different data sources, GitHub REST API and SQL
 2. Web server with authentication and basic authorization using Express, Passport, and Apollo Server
-3. React app with React Router and Apollo Client that displays data and does some writes
+3. Angular2 app with Angular2 Router and Apollo Client that displays data and does some writes

 As Apollo Client and Server gain more features, we'll add them to this app.
 Please submit a pull request if you see anything that can be improved!